Jim-Read/SlashDotPizza_sideapp2/README.md

 File upload is documented in readme and or swagger

 1. S3 bucket created
-2. User is able to upload pictures to a pizza they created
+2. User is able to add or update their profile image only
-3. User able to delete image as requested
-4. User can not delete or upload images to any other pizza unless they created it

 to do - tests and swagger